 Rebuilding a house after a fire usually takes anywhere from two weeks to six months, with the national average being one and a half months.
-Minor repairs can usually be completed within one month timeframe, whereas major rebuilds following significant fires often take between three to six months.
+Minor repairs can usually be completed within one one-month timeframe, whereas major rebuilds following significant fires often take between three to six months.

 Timeline of the rebuilding process